phac-nml/irida/doc/developer/getting-started/index.md

 #### GitLab Issues

-Any time a request comes in from a user for a new feature, or a bug is found, an *issue* should be created on [GitLab]().
+Any time a request comes in from a user for a new feature, or a bug is found, an *issue* should be created on [GitLab][].
 The IRIDA project uses GitLab's issues list as it's main project tracking system.
 The issue should be documented as fully as possible with the following:

 * A general description of the problem/feature.
 * What the expected functionality should be.